warestack/cc/Class-6/exercises.md

    - Networking
    - Load balancing
    - Ease of setup
-2. Write a short paragraph (150–200 words) explaining **when you would choose one over the other**.
+2. Write a short paragraph (150–200 words) explaining when you would choose one over the other.
-3. Include at least **one academic or industry reference** (e.g., Google Cloud Docs, Red Hat Blog, IEEE paper).
+3. Include at least one academic or industry reference (e.g., Google Cloud Docs, Red Hat Blog, IEEE paper).

 **Hint:** Focus on how Kubernetes’ declarative model differs from Swarm’s simpler architecture.